 National Museum of Kashan

-The National Museum of Kashan is one of the oldest museums in our country and one of the most prominent tourist attractions in Kashan, located within the historical Fin garden.
+The National Museum of Kashan is one of the oldest museums in our country and one of the most prominent tourist attractions in Kashan, located within the historical Fin Garden.
 The National Museum of Kashan was built in 1966, and you can find it on the west side of Fin Garden.
 There are more than 400 pieces from the 7th millennium BC to the very contemporary era- in the National Museum of Kashan.
 This museum is a single-story building with multiple halls and a large basement.
-Make sure to take pictures and share them on your social media, it will definitely be something unique.
+Make sure to take pictures and share them on your social media, it will definitely be unique.

 Opening hours: 9 a.m. to 7 p.m.

 There are different stories about the construction time of this bazaar.
-Some believe it goes back to the Seljuks era, while others think it is a masterpiece of the Safavid Dynasty.
+Some believe it goes back to the Seljuk era, while others think it is a masterpiece of the Safavid Dynasty.
 There are many mosques, tombs, baths, and Timcheh in Kashan Bazaar.
 If you are visiting this bazaar, don’t miss Amin-o-Dowleh Timcheh.
 Amin-o-Dowleh Caravansari, also known as Amin-o-Dowleh Timcheh in the Kashan Bazaar, is a three-story caravansary where people used to trade goods.

 Opening hours: 9:30 a.m. to 12 p.m. – 5 p.m. to 8:30 p.m.